~ What I use ~

 and well kept, I don't believe that any cat should be kept in a cage like a rabbit.
 I live in the country and my cats have the run of the place, chasing rats, mice, birds and anything else they can catch.
-They have their own heat and air in their house with there's your couch potato and the child that gets into everything.
+They have their own litter boxes and Purina cat food there's your couch potato and the child that gets into everything.